Web Governance Audits at the World Bank

 New Picture

-The World Bank invests millions of dollars in a complex structure of Web sites to build awareness for its mission and offer tools and information to audiences around the world.
-However, there had never been a formal review of the job the organization was doing in governing this important asset.
-The Internal Auditing Division decided to embark on a first-of-its kind management review of the public Web site, which included all public facing Web sites for www.worldbank.org and www.ifc.org sites.
+The World Bank invests millions of dollars in a complex network of websites to raise awareness of its mission and provide tools and information to its global audience.
+However, there had never been a formal review of the job the organization was doing in governing this vital asset.
+The Internal Auditing Division decided to conduct a first-of-its-kind management review of the public website, encompassing all public-facing websites for worldbank.org and ifc.org.

 SOLUTION:

-As a consultant to the Internal Auditing Division, Emerald Strategies led the field work for a first-of-its-kind management audit of the public Web site, which included all public facing Web sites for www.worldbank.org and www.ifc.org sites.
+As a consultant to the Internal Auditing Division, Emerald Strategies led the fieldwork for a first-of-its-kind management audit of the public website, encompassing all public-facing websites for worldbank.org and ifc.org.

 1. A survey of the Web community